-Our DSL is Sarah Hay

-Our Deputy DSLs (DDSL) are Vicky Rownes (Operational Safeguarding Lead), Helen Bird, and Kate Heaton.
+Our DSL is Sarah Hay Our Deputy DSLs (DDSL) are Vicky Rownes (Operational Safeguarding Lead), Helen Bird, and Kate Heaton.
 The Role and Responsibility of DSL / DDSL is to: Manage referrals:

-- Refer cases of suspected abuse to the local authority children's social care as required; - Support staff who make referrals to local authority children's social care;

-- Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.
+- Refer cases of suspected abuse to the local authority children's social care as required; - Make appropriate referrals to external services to support children at Early Help level - Support staff who make referrals to local authority children's social care; - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.